5 Key Considerations When Designing a Service Request Catalog

 So, what does the framework offer?

-Well yes, it’s a single source of the truth but, more importantly, it offers a standard way of presenting the detailed information about each service request that will benefit the whole organization from sales through to operations, from product development to the bid team, and of course to the end user and customer.
+Well yes, it’s a single source of the truth but, more importantly, it offers a standard way of presenting the detailed information about each service request that will benefit the whole organization from sales through to operations, from product development to the bid team, and of course to the end user and customer (including customer service, customer satisfaction, and the customer experience).

 5 things to consider when developing a framework